hayj/Scroller/README.md

     scroll(seleniumDriver, distance=1000)

-This function use the class Scroller, you can give class parameters to this function like this:
+This function use the class Scroller, you can give class parameters to this class like this:

     scroll(driver, stopFunct=myStopFunct, scrollerParams={"dataDirectory": "/MY_DATA_DIR"})